-Chosen To Give Birth To God - A Brief Study on Mary and the Birth Of Jesus
+Chosen To Give Birth To Her Own Creator - A Brief Study on Mary and the Birth Of Jesus

 * all [bracketed] words in Scripture verses are mine *